 Leveling courses must be completed prior to being fully admitted into the program.
-These 9 credit hours do not count toward the 96 credit hour degree requirement.
+These 15 credit hours do not count toward the 96 credit hour degree requirement.
+Students can request a review of their master's level coursework to be considered as transfer of credits up to 21 credit hours.